-Rental investment in Nice : High yield real estate
+Rental investment Nice: High-yield real estate

 Property investment in Nice: what are the city's assets?